geopm/geopm/service/docs/source/geopm_agent_gpu_activity.7.rst

 ``Fmax`` is intended to be the maximum allowable frequency, and may be set as the default GPU maximum frequency, or limited based upon user/admin preference.

-The GPUActivityAgent provides an optional input of ``phi`` that allows for biasing the frequency range used by the agent.
+The agent provides an optional input of ``phi`` that allows for biasing the frequency range used by the agent.
 The default ``phi`` value of 0.5 provides frequency selection in the full range from ``Fe`` to ``Fmax``.
 A ``phi`` value less than 0.5 biases the agent towards higher frequencies by increasing the ``Fe`` value provided by the policy.